- Anatomical terminology

 Blood supply

 The systemic arterial blood supply is provided by the hepatic artery.
-It originates from the coeliac trunk, ascends through the free margin of the lesser omentum to reach the liver and enters the liver via the porta hepatis.
+It originates from the celiac trunk, ascends through the free margin of the lesser omentum to reach the liver and enters the liver via the porta hepatis.
 The hepatic artery is divided into two segments: the common hepatic artery (extending from the coeliac trunk to the origin site of the gastroduodenal artery) and the proper hepatic artery (from the origin site of the gastroduodenal artery to the porta hepatis).
 The proper hepatic artery bifurcates into two branches - the left and right hepatic arteries - at the hilum of the liver.

 The left hepatic artery runs towards the umbilical fissure and left lobe of the liver.
 It supplies segments 2, 3 and 4.
 The left hepatic artery gives off the middle hepatic artery that supplies segment 4.
 The right hepatic artery ascends to the right aspect of the liver, going posterior to the common hepatic duct.
 It gives off a branch - cystic artery.
 The cystic artery supplies the gallbladder and cystic duct.
 The right hepatic artery then continues further and reaches the right lobe of the liver, where it divides into the anterior and posterior segmental arteries.
 The anterior branch supplies segments 5 and 8 and usually gives an additional branch to segment 1.
 The posterior branch supplies segments 6 and 7.